 An in-deep survey is still undergoing on several possible sites of installation, taking into account bathymetric, geomorphologic and tidal current characteristics.
 Details on installation site will be available after the end of the survey.
 However Seapower had already started the permit procedures back in 2013 in order to obtain a permit on Italian side of the Strait, in Villa S. Giovanni, and the final permit will be soon released.

-GEMSTAR technology belongs to Seapower Scrl and some attempts are being conducted to involve large industrial companies.
+GEMSTAR technology belongs to Seapower Scrl and to its controlling company and some attempts are being conducted to involve large industrial companies.
 The most promising one involves SAIPEM which is a large offshore company but up to now no agreement has been signed even if some site survey is still ongoing.
-Licenses as well as agreements to constitute Newco are possible for industrialization and commercialization of the system.
-A technical due-diligence made by an Italian bank has passed and the project has been granted 2 Ml Euro, but an industrial partner is needed which should contribute with another 1 Ml Euro (either in equity or with the system manufacturing) to constitute a Newco with the aim of GEMSTAR prototype construction and deployment with a long term plan for product industrialization.
+A Newco named Gemstar Srl has been constituted as startup company (www.gemstar.it) and it will have all licenses to develop, to industrialize and to commercialize the system.
+Now we have passed a technical due-diligence made by an Italian bank and we have been granted for 2 Ml Euro and we are looking for industrial partners and/or investor willing to enter in Gemstar company as share-holders to proceed with the manufacturing of the first prototype.
 We are still looking for this partner and we are open to discuss this with eventual foreign partners as well.

 A previous experimental campaign on a large-scale model was performed in real sea environment on the initial system configuration.
 As said, a first prototype of a previous project, named GEM, with 3 m diameter shrouded turbines was deployed in a low speed site of the Venice lagoon for a short time period.
 Currently, a survey on Sicilian coasts has been started in January 2019 and is still underway.
 A long period ADCP measurement campaign of the tidal current speed is planned.